LeakDetectAI/AutoMLQuantILDetect/docs/source/api.rst

 📖 API References
 ================

-Documentation of the API for public objects and functions in ``ALPBench``.
+Documentation of the API for public objects and functions in ``autoqild``.

 .. autosummary::